 Step 1: Pick out your glitter.
 I used black in honor of this Halloween week.
 Next, apply a thick coat of top coat or clear polish to ONE nail.

 Step 2: Place your hand on a piece of printer paper or a paper plate.
 While the clear polish is still wet, sprinkle glitter on the nail until it is completely coated.
 Wait a minute, then tap your finger onto the paper or plate to shake off the excess glitter.
 Repeat with all nails.
 When you are done, simply fold up the paper or the plate and funnel the excess glitter back into the container.

-P.S.
-On a somewhat unrelated note, I am very, very excited to announce that a fellow blogger, Catherine, of Small Town, Big Wardrobe, was kind enough to feature me on her blog!
+On a somewhat unrelated note, fellow blogger, Catherine of Small Town, Big Wardrobe, was kind enough to feature me on her blog!
 Check out her post here.

 EDIT: You absolutely need a topcoat over the glitter.
 Otherwise, you will leave a Hanzel/Gretel-like trail of glitter everywhere you go.
 I had to redo the manicure on Tuesday night because I lost so much glitter without the top coat that my nails were nearly bare within 12 hours.
 With the topcoat, it’s been 3 days, and the glitter manicure is holding up nicely.